 For more information, contact Fort Laurens at 330.874.2059 or Zoar at 330.874.3011 or visit their websites at firstname.lastname@example.org, www.ohiosfirstvillage.com or www.fortlaurens.org

-Historic Zoar Village: Check out their website for all of their up and coming courses.
-For more information, call: 330.874.3011 or check out their website at: email@example.com
+Historic Zoar Village: Check out their website for all of their up and coming courses at email@example.com.
+For more information, call: 330.874.3011.

 Uhrichsville Clay Museum: See their website for up and coming events.

 For classes, call 330.627.3739 to register!
 Payment due at registration.
 Check out more classes on their website.
 Embrace Appalachia at your Art Center! http://carrollcountyarts.org/site/ The Carroll County Arts Center is located at 204 West Main Street, Carrollton.
 Upcoming events: